ombulabs/blog/_posts/2018-09-13-refactoring-template-pattern.markdown

 The Template Method is described as <strong>_"a behavioral design pattern that lets you define the skeleton of an algorithm and allow subclasses to redefine certain steps of the algorithm without changing its structure."_</strong>

 The goal is to separate code that changes from code that doesn't change, keeping the concerns isolated on specialized classes.
-Those subclasses will them implement all the specific step.
+Those subclasses will then implement all the specific steps.

-Check the image bellow that is illustrating the Template method structure:
+Check the image below that is illustrating the Template method structure:

 <div style="text-align: center; font-size: 12px; margin-bottom: 20px;">
   <img src="/blog/assets/images/design-patterns/template-method.png">